davidsantana06/flask-arch/README.md

 ## :rocket: Features

-1. **Directory Structure**: The project follows a high-level organization with a well-defined directory structure.
-The main directories include `src/app`, `src/resources`, in addition to the optional directories `database`, `output`, and `uploads`.
+1. **Directory Structure**: The project follows a well-defined high-level organization with the following directories: `src`, `database`, `output`, and `uploads`.

-2. **Configuration Module**: There is a specific module for application configuration where configuration variables and other important settings are defined.
-This allows for easy customization of the application's operational aspects.
+2. **Configuration Module**: There is a dedicated module for application configuration where important settings and configuration variables are defined.
+This makes it easy to customize various operational aspects of the application.

-3. **Routes and Views**: The assignment of routes and views for the application is done dynamically, without the need to directly register any Blueprints with the application.

-4. **Error Handling**: The application includes an error handling module that deals with common errors to present concise messages to users, such as the 404 or 500 error.
+3. **Error Handling**: The application includes an error handling module that handles common errors and presents concise error messages to users, such as the 404 or 500 error.

-5. **Template Organization**: HTML templates are organized clearly into two main directories:
-`templates/pages` for the main pages and `templates/components` for reusable parts, allowing efficient management of frontend sections.
+4. **Templates Organization**: HTML templates are organized in a clear structure with separate pages and macros, which facilitates efficient management of frontend sections.

-6. **Utility Functions**: Utility functions have been included to assist in various sections of code, including Jinja, such as date formatting, data transfer, and other operations that enhance the developer's experience.
+5. **Utility Functions**: Utility functions have been incorporated to assist in various sections of the code, including Jinja templates, for tasks such as date formatting, data transfer, and other operations that enhance the developer's experience.
 <br /><br /><br />